This post contains affiliate links.

 How To Recycle Through The Mattel Toy PlayBack Program

-Mattel, Inc. recently launched their own toy takeback program, called Mattel PlayBack.
+Mattel, Inc. recently launched its own toy takeback program, called Mattel PlayBack.
 The program is designed to recover and reuse materials derived from old Mattel toys to make new toys.

 And for those materials that cannot be recovered, Mattel will either downcycle the materials into other products or convert the materials into energy.